 The Frank Lloyd Wright Foundation invited Free Arts, a local organization that uses the healing powers of the arts to help abused and homeless children, to host Free Arts Day, where children and youth explored the architecture of Taliesin West and took part in art projects.

-In 2018, Free Arts Day was co-hosted by AIGA.
-AIGA design community members led participants in creating architectural structures, as well as exploring basic geometry and bio-mimicry through stained glass art workshops.
+In 2019, Free Arts Day community members led participants in creating architectural structures, as well as exploring basic geometry and biomimicry through stained glass art workshops.

 Boys & Girls Club